 - Neck ultrasound performed by your doctor

-An ultrasound is a highly accurate tool to visualize your nodule.
+An ultrasound is a highly accurate tool to visualize your thyroid nodule.
 There is no associated radiation with ultrasounds and it is non-invasive.
 Ultrasounds are cost-effective as most patients really don't need any other imaging because the ultrasounds are the best way to look at the thyroid, all present nodules, and the lymph nodes in the neck.

 Not all thyroid nodules need a biopsy.
-Many thyroid nodules we see in our office, we choose not to biopsy because the ultrasound appearance is so reassuring.
+For many thyroid nodules we see in our office, we choose not to biopsy because the ultrasound appearance is so reassuring.
 That is one way to avoid over treatment.
 For example, nodules that appear completely black on the inside (“anechoic”) are purely cystic, or filled with fluid.
-The chance of cancer for a cystic nodule is essentially zero and cystic nodules do not require biopsy.
+The chance of thyroid cancer for a cystic nodule is essentially zero and cystic nodules do not require biopsy.
 There are guidelines from the American Thyroid Association that will help your doctor determine which nodules to biopsy based on their size and how suspicious they look on the ultrasound.